-If, a few years ago, you wanted to build your home gym, you had to buy a lot of equipment - maybe three or five or eight different dumbbells, some kettlebells, a number of other things.
+If, a few years ago, you wanted to build your home gym, you had to buy a lot of equipment: maybe three or five or eight different dumbbells, some kettlebells, a number of other things.
 It would take a lot of space.
 Many have given up, many have bought few things, many have set them aside.
-Gym of the future also means versatility, and these tools provide us with a sage.
+Gym of the future also means versatility, and these tools provide us with a sage of it.
 One DumbbellConnect has 14 dumbbells in one unit.
 A KettlebellConnect has six kettlebells in one unit.
 These are mechanical, which at present would not withstand mass use like that of a gym.
 But for a family they are something very solid.

 Either way, of course, a handlebar is a handlebar.
 And most of them cost a lot less than what JaxJox claims.
 As clear as the idea of several dumbbells in one unit may be, that's not the big selling point.
 The real value proposition is in the software.
 This is what could make JaxJox a winner in a very competitive market.
 The future is to offer users not only monitoring, but also personal coaching.

 The JaxJox algorithm is built in such a way that it doesn't just take data when using a tool.
-If you go for a walk, or even if you sleep, the system collects the data and uses it to organize the user's physique.
+If you go for a walk, or even sleep, the system collects the data and uses it to organize the user's physique.
 He can recommend a full day of rest, or a greater or lesser load, always obtaining the maximum result, at the best time.
-A kind of body Spotify.
+A kind of Spotify of the body.

 The model will also allow for on-demand (or live streaming) sessions of daily lessons to cover everything from cardio to proper physical recovery.
 In other words, an entire temple of the physicist brought directly home.